 - Are they less social and spending more time alone in their room?

-- Are their grade suffering or are they having troubling concentrating in class and on homework?
+- Are their grades suffering or are they having troubling concentrating in class and on homework?

 - Are they moody, pessimistic and irritable consistently, instead of just in difficult situations?

-- Do they seem to be tired all the time and sleeping more or less then usual?
+- Do they seem to be tired all the time and sleeping more or less than usual?

 - Are they avoiding activities and hobbies that they used to enjoy?